For the recipe Carrot Cake Cookies

 Sift the flour, Baking Powder and cinnamon into a mixing bowl.
-Using the Vanilla Grinder, grind over vanilla flakes to taste.
+Add in 5ml of Madagascan vanilla extract.
 Stir in the sultanas.
 Make a well in the centre and gradually mix in the egg, oil, syrup and carrot to form a firm cookie dough.

 Form the mixture into 20 walnut sized balls and place on the baking trays and press down each slightly.
 Bake in the oven for 12-15 minutes, until risen, firm to the touch and lightly golden.
 Leave to cool for 10 minutes then turn on to a wire rack to cool completely.